jayadityashah/ELEC-E8408-Course-Project-Template/README.md

 instructions provided in the git repository.
 The final output should be in the **master branch** of the git repository.

 # Working practices
-Each project group is assigned an advisor from the project teaching personnel.
-There will be a dedicated Teams channel for each project topic to facilitate discussion between the groups in the same topic and the advisor.
+There is a help channel for the project to facilitate discussion between the groups in the same topic and the TA’s to ask for help - the TA’s can help with concepts but cannot help solve technical problems such as problems with libraries.

 **The group should meet weekly.** The weekly meeting does not need to be long if there are no special issues to discuss, and can be taken remotely as voice/video chat on the group Teams channel (or Zoom or other similar tool),